-2021 2020
+2022 2021

 No. of No. of

 employees employees

 Nil to HK\$1,000,000 3 3

-No emoluments were paid or payable by the Group to any of the five highest paid individuals, including directors of the Company, as an inducement to join or upon joining the Group or as compensation for loss of office and no arrangement under which any of the five highest paid individuals waived or agreed to waive any of the remuneration during the years ended 31 August 2021 and 2020.
+No emoluments were paid or payable by the Group to any of the five highest paid individuals and the directors of the Company disclosed in notes 13, as an inducement to join or upon joining the Group or as compensation for loss of office and no arrangement under which any of the five highest paid individuals and directors of the Company disclosed in note 13 waived or agreed to waive any of the remuneration during the years ended 31 August 2022 and 2021.